 Multiple blinds on one headrail help you more easily cover wide windows or patio doors.
 A single headrail makes installation easier and creates a clean, unified look.

 Choose which side of the window treatment should have the lift control, which could be a cord or a cord loop.
 Think about the placement of the window and any furniture or obstacles in the room, and choose the side that's most accessible.

-For a single shade: Lift control can be positioned on the left or right.
+For a single blind: Lift control can be positioned on the left or right.

-For multiple shades on one headrail: Lift controls must be positioned to the outside.
+For multiple blinds on one headrail: Lift controls must be positioned to the outside.

 Hold down brackets prevent door-mounted window treatments from bouncing around as the door is opened or closed.
 They can also be used to secure window-mounted treatments subjected to heavy wind exposure.
 They're not recommended for motorized window treatments.